nolastan/sync.sketchplugin/README.md

 Some companies prevent employees from publishing sheets.
 If the *Published content & settings* drill-down in the *Publish to the web* modal says that people at your company must log in to view, then Sync will not be able to access your sheet.
 Don't worry – you can still use Sync for typography.
 Just visit [Sheetsu](http://sheetsu.com/) to generate an API for your new sheet.
 Use your new Sheetsu URL and continue to step 4.

 ## Font Weight
 Font variants—such as bold, italic, or narrow—are actually separate font files on your computer.
 You should specify these exactly as named in `~/Library/Fonts/` folder on your Mac, *excluding* the file extension (e.g. `ttf`).
 The [Google Sheet template](https://drive.google.com/previewtemplate?id=17q6GOMM1X6kkvgeL3LeGkRr4C2vOhpM_JiQUWxbBtew&mode=public) provides an example of this.
+If you get stuck, consider defining your styles in Sketch and using the export feature.

 ## Need help?
 [View the screencast](https://dl.dropboxusercontent.com/s/f4ubqenqz8n5wne/68D4E91B-173A-4AA0-964C-AA7F9EA77AC8-5233-000032842DD067F4.gif?dl=0), [create an issue](https://github.com/nolastan/sync.sketchplugin/issues/new) or [tweet @stan](https://twitter.com/stan).